When you are into photography you are facing two things: taking pictures and pictures.

 And this is the beginning of a new life!

-In this way you can easily find pictures you need: your kids birthday pictures, pictures from vacations, family holidays ect.
+In this way, you can easily find pictures you need: your kids' birthday pictures, pictures from vacations, family holidays etc.

 After you have nicely organized all your beautiful photographs do not let them sit quietly on your hard drive just to get forgotten and disappear one day!

 Choose your favourite and print them regularly.
-Put them on the wall, make photo books, send hem to friends, diy Christmas tree ornaments, banners, coffee mugs.
+Put them on the wall, make photo books, send them to friends, DIY Christmas tree ornaments, banners, coffee mugs.